SoorajCS146/LibraryManagementSystem/README.md

 This will run the tests in the tests/test_models.py file.

-## Dependencies
+## Dependencies.

 1. Python 3.6+
-2. Flask (or any other web framework if preferred)
+2. Flask (or any other web framework if preferred).
-3. SQLAlchemy (if using a database)
+3. SQLAlchemy (if using a database).

 You can install these dependencies by running: